Our History and About Us

 Who we are

 We are a group of local, volunteer LGBTIQ people who felt our region needed some better networking and support opportunities for people like us.
 So we got together to see what we could come up with.
-We have a little bit of funding through One Life – a WA suicide prevention strategy, which has helped us pay for this website, some promotional stationary, and event banners.
+We get a little bit of funding every now and then, which has helped us pay for the Under 25's social group, this website and some marketing.

 What we do